josefnpat/roguecraft-squadron/dev/story/script.md

 ## Level 6 Complete

+**Valentina Nikolai**: Nikolai reporting in.

+**Ruby Patton:** Valentina ...
+I thought we had lost you!

-**Valentina Nikolai**: We have caught up to your sector!
+**Valentina Nikolai**: You can't keep a good soldier down!
+We were slowed down, but have caught up!
 We're prepared to meet you in the next!

 ## Level 7 Prelude